Saru2003/gh-repo/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License.
 See the [LICENSE](https://github.com/Saru2003/gh-repo/blob/main/LICENSE) file for details.